Staying at the Park hyatt Tokyo | Is it worth it?

 The spa consists of a Hammam-styled tub in an octagonal room, lined with tiled mosaics.
 It also has three saunas of different temperatures as well as a cold water bath.

-I also must recommend the high tea.
-I personally think this is the best high tea I’ve ever had in the entire world and this includes The Peninsula Hotel in Hong Kong and The Raffles in Singapore.
+I also must recommend the afternoon tea at the Peak Lounge.
+I personally think this is the best afternoon tea I’ve ever had in the entire world and this includes The Peninsula Hotel in Hong Kong and The Raffles in Singapore.
 The view is fantastic.
 You cannot get a better view of Tokyo.
 Try to schedule the tea for sunset and you’ll catch the traditional gorgeous blue sky.
-The tea itself though was phenomenal which is why I’m raving about it.

 Of course, you can’t stay here without visiting the famous “Lost in Translation Bar.”
 I really like this bar, a lot.
-I frequently came here when we lived in Yokohama.
+I frequently came here when I lived in Yokohama.
 The venue is gorgeous and is I think my favorite rooftop bar in the world.
-It’s tied with the Boom Boom Room at The Standard Highline in NYC.
-Both places are equally trendy with radiant views of the city.
-The bar bites menu is not crazy expensive, but I do believe there is a $40 burger on the menu so beware.
-If you’re not a guest, I believe the general rule is that you must pay a cover charge after 8PM.